ashrafulwpdev/InsightZing-Auto-Poster/README.md

 After activating the plugin, configure it via the WordPress admin dashboard:

 1. Navigate to **Settings > InsightZing Auto Poster**.
-2. Enter your Telegram Bot Token, Chat ID, and optionally Channel Username (for channel posts).
+2. Enter your Telegram Bot Token, Chat ID, and optionally, Channel Username (for channel posts).
 3. Enable or disable auto posting to Telegram using the provided checkbox.

 ## Usage